RandonSRProctor/new-computer-setup/2022-sequential-install.md

     - So far I have not installed **Rosetta 2**, I want to see how far I can get.
 Older versions of **node** might not be compatable with M1, so for now I'm just gonna stick with modern **node** versions and leave emulation out of the picture.
 (We'll see how long that lasts!)

+7. **Set Up git**

+    - Even though **git** is installed via **Xcode**, you still need to get your **git** account set up with your preffered remote repository hosting service- most likely GitHub.

+    - The directions are thorough enough that I will not put them here, rather

 **Rosetta 2**